All Episodes

 The fact that it doesn't feel right that something so insignificant could have such severe effects can have the result of causing people to seek for explanations that do feel right.

-Something as huge as a month-long fire requires Yeah, yeah.
+Something as huge as a month-long fire requires a commensurate cause, like a shadowy world government plot.

 jordan holmes